Hi! You've reached our website for customers based outside of the United States.

 The exchange where the stock is listed affects the trading hours of the particular stock.
 Most exchanges have a fixed schedule with particular opening and closing times, adapted to the local time.
 Some markets offer pre-market and after-hours trading as well.

 Plus500 offers an alternative way to trade Stocks, through Contracts for Difference (CFDs).
 This gives traders the ability to use leverage to speculate on price movements of leading companies without actually having to invest large sums in the underlying security.
 This will amplify any profits, but it also means that losses are amplified.
 With some CFD providers this may involve losing more than your initial deposit.
-However, inline with the FCA requirement for all regulated CFD trading companies, Plus500 offers negative balance protection, which means that the maximum sum you risk at any one time is your account balance.

 With CFD stock trading you can either open a BUY position or a SELL position, depending on whether you think the stock price will rise or fall.
 This gives you the possibility to profit on both rising or falling markets.
 However, it must be remembered that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.